rzc0d3r/MIUI-Tweaker/README.md

 # MIUI-Tweaker
-microMIUI - script for root users of MIUI, also suitable for others, but will be less useful tweaks
+MIUI-Tweaker - script for root users of MIUI, also suitable for others, but will be less useful tweaks